YijinHuang/Lesion-based-Contrastive-Learning/README.md

 #### Load Trained Models

 The model fine-tuned on the full EyePACS dataset and the models trained by lesion-based contrastive learning are provided [here](https://github.com/YijinHuang/Lesion-based-Contrastive-Learning/releases).
-TorchVision is utilized to build the model, so please the version of the packages in the `requrements.txt` to avoid unexpected errors.
+TorchVision is utilized to build the model, so please install the required packages with the version in the `requrements.txt` to avoid unexpected errors.

 To load the fine-tuned model: